 View the fire and rescue national framework, which sets out the government’s priorities and requirements for fire and rescue authorities in England.

 Trends in fires, other incidents and casualties

 Generally, fewer people are also being harmed by fire.
-Fire-related deaths reached the lowest level recorded in the year ending March 2021 at 240.
+Fire-related deaths have fallen by 12% over the last 10 years to 280 in the year ending December 2021.
 There has also been a fall in the number of casualties that need hospital treatment following a fire.
-In the year ending March 2021 there were around 2,600 casualties requiring hospital treatment - a 40 per cent decrease compared with ten years ago.
+In the year ending December 2021 there were around 2,600 casualties requiring hospital treatment - a 40% decrease compared with ten years ago.

 Fire and rescue activities

 Each year, fire and rescue services carry out a wide range of fire safety activities.
 In 2020/21, FRSs and their partners completed 169,554 face to face home fire safety checks (HFSCs) and 90,114 virtual HFSCs.
 Additionally, they completed around 34,400 fire safety audits in other buildings.

 As the number of incidents have fallen, staff numbers in fire and rescue services have also reduced.
 As of 31 March 2021, there were around 31,500 firefighters, compared with 41,600 in 2010 – a 24% reduction.
 The majority of firefighters are white (95%) and male (92%).